Earn 1 Credit for Technique Module toward

 Identify three creative process “Brass Tacks” that support sense making, benefit finding and identity reformation.

-Note: Completion of this program (total 3-hour activity, including approximately 2-hour recorded webinar and 1-hour reflection) and return of the Responsive Journal satisfies 1 Technique Module required for Certification in Grief Therapy as Meaning Reconstruction or Specialized Certification in Art-Assisted Grief Therapy.
+Note: Completion of this program (total 3-hour activity, including approximately 2-hour recorded webinar and 1-hour reflection) and return of the Responsive Journal satisfies 1 Technique Module required for Certification in Grief Therapy as Meaning Reconstruction or Certification in Art-Assisted Grief Therapy.

 This program contains the following video segments: